 - in terms of the match between their behaviour and their intentions

-- in terms of the outcomes it has for students, parents, whānau/families and school community
+- in terms of the outcomes achieved for students, parents, whānau/families and school communities

 - with reference to established theory and examples of exemplary practice.